Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-Nevertheless, for many years such chronometers have been utilzed to attempt predictions for the age of the Galaxy as a lower limit for the age of the Universe \citep[for early reviews see][]{Fowler.Hoyle:1960,Schramm.Wasserburg:1970,Cowan.Thielemann.Truran:1991}.
-This has been performed initially with simplified chemical evolution models via (i) the prediction of $^{232}$Th/$^{238}$U and $^{235}$U/$^{238}$U ratios in r-process calculations, (ii) applying them in galactic evolution models, which include assumptions about the histories of star formation rates and r-process production, and finally (iii) comparing these ratios with meteoritic data, which provide the Th/U and U/U ratios at the formation of the solar system.
-In addition for the early reviews on this method, mentioned above, see \citet{Panov2017} for recent investigations along these lines.
-An advantage (somewhat decreasing the nuclear uncertainties involved) is that $^{232}$Th and $^{235,238}$U are populated by $\alpha$-decay chains und therefore uncertainties in the predictions of individual isotopes average out to some extent~\cite{Goriely.Clerbaux:1999}.
-Parametrized, so-called site-independent fits, based on a superposition of neutron densities which reproduce all solar r-process abundances from $A = 130$ through the actinides, have been utilized to predict their production ratios~\citep{Goriely.Arnould:2001} (obtained in a similar fashion as those in Fig.~\ref{figkratz}). \citet{Goriely.Janka:2016} have used adiabatic and steady-state neutrino-driven wind models and considered the superposition of a large number of contributing components to study the production of cosmochronometers.
-Alternatively to the ratio of long-lived actinide isotopes, also the ratios of e.g. $^{232}$Th and $^{238}$U to other (stable) r-process nuclei like Eu can be utilized to check for consistency.
-Other options include the ratio of Th and U to stable Pb, which has in addition to the s-process contribution (i) a direct r-process contribution to the $^{206,207,208}$Pb isotopes (ii) a contribution due to fast $\alpha$- and $\beta$-decay chains from unstable nuclei produced in the r~process beyond Pb (decaying within less than $10^6$~yr), and finally (iii) a contribution from the long-lived decay chains originating at $^{232}$Th and $^{235,238}$U~\citep{Roederer.Kratz.ea:2009,Frebel.Kratz:2009}.
+Nevertheless, for many years such chronometers have been utilized to attempt predictions for the age of the Galaxy~\citep[see e.g.][]{Fowler.Hoyle:1960,Schramm.Wasserburg:1970,Cowan.Thielemann.Truran:1991,Panov2017}.
+This has been performed initially with simplified chemical evolution models via (i) the prediction of $^{232}$Th/$^{238}$U and $^{235}$U/$^{238}$U ratios in r-process calculations, (ii) applying them in galactic evolution models, which include assumptions about the histories of star formation rates and r-process production, and finally (iii) comparing these ratios with meteoritic data, which provide the $^{232}$Th/$^{238}$U and $^{235}$U/$^{238}$U ratios at the formation of the solar system.
+An advantage (somewhat decreasing the nuclear uncertainties involved) is that $^{232}$Th and $^{235,238}$U are populated by $\alpha$-decay chains, summing up the contributions of a number of nuclei, and therefore uncertainties in the predictions of the individual isotopes involved average out to some extent~\cite{Thielemann.Metzinger.Klapdor:1983,Cowan.Thielemann.Truran:1991,Goriely.Clerbaux:1999}.